How to green your dirty laundry

 Sunday, August 10, 2008

-Phthalate-and Paraben-free Skin Care List
+Phthalate-and Paraben-free Cosmetics List

 The skin is a highly absorptive organ.
 We want to preserve our skin, but not, of course, with carcinogenic preservatives.
 Alas, paraben preservatives (methyl-, butyl-, and so forth), which provoke the growth of breast cancer cells in lab studies, are still common in cosmetics.
 So are phthalates, hormone-disrupting chemicals linked to obesity in men and genital abnormalities in infant boys.
 Although they’re widely used in synthetic fragrances, you won’t see “phthalates” on any cosmetic label, because fragrance components are protected as trade secrets.